openfisca/openfisca-doc/coding-the-legislation/40_legislation_evolutions.md

         return period, salary * legislation(period).taxes.salary.rate
 ```

- and let's assume we have in one of our parameter files the value of the rate for the past couple of years :
+ and let's assume we have in one of our parameter files the value of the rate for the past couple of years:

 ```xml
 <NODE code="taxes">